CyberAnalystMH/Homelab_Overview/README.md

 <img width="641" height="909" alt="image" src="https://github.com/user-attachments/assets/7d3b17be-8f40-472a-9362-c468263a4c1e" />

-**Annotations:** Since it's a rack but rather a computer desk, this diagram does the job of basic visualization of what the rack looks, virtually.
+**Annotations:** Since it's not a rack but rather a computer desk, this diagram does the job of basic visualization of what the rack looks, virtually.

 # Physical Rack